shenqq377/instance_detection_challenge/README.md

 ## Installation
 You may want to install necessary packages.
 Run `pip install -r requirements.txt` in your python environment.
 Note that we only tested the code on python >= 3.8.

-<table><tr><td bgcolor=background-yellow>Note: Evaluation protocol will recognize easy and hard by image id automatically.
-If participants need to submit a mini-version, please ensure your submission contains both easy and hard test images.</td></tr></table>
+<span style="background:#ffff00;">Note: Evaluation protocol will recognize easy and hard by image id automatically.
+If participants need to submit a mini-version, please ensure your submission contains both easy and hard test images.</span>

 ## Generating the json file for benchmarking
 The challenge server at EvalAI requires participants to upload a json or csv file that lists results on the test-set.
 We also provide examples of `submission.json` and `submission_fasterrcnn_dev.csv`here.